How much does a funeral cost?

 This guide will provide a complete breakdown of funeral costs.
 The overall cost of a funeral is typically made up of:

-We also provide advice and guidance on how to get help with funeral costs.
+As well as providing a breakdown of funeral costs, we also offer advice and guidance on how to get help with funeral costs.

 Typically, funeral director fees will cover: